EugenMayer/docker-image-ldapexample/README.md

 #or
 docker run -p 389:389 ghcr.io/eugenmayer/ldaptestserver:bitnami-type2

-# you can use the old osixia images using
+# DEPRECATED: you can use the old osixia images using
 docker run -p 389:389 ghcr.io/eugenmayer/ldaptestserver:osixia-type1
 #or
 docker run -p 389:389 ghcr.io/eugenmayer/ldaptestserver:osixia-type2